-A four (4) hour minimum call shall apply for any day on which an employee, at the request of an individual Producer, reports for safety training.
-A daily "on call" employee who reports for safety training shall be paid one-half ($\frac{1}{2}$) of the daily "on call" rate for each such day; a weekly "on call" employee shall be paid one-tenth (1/10) of the weekly "on call" rate for each such day.
+A four (4) hour minimum call shall apply for any day on which an employee does not work and reports for training at the request of an individual Producer.
+A daily "on call" employee who reports for training shall be paid one-half ($\frac{1}{2}$) of the daily "on call" rate for each such day; a weekly "on call" employee shall be paid one-tenth (1/10) of the weekly "on call" rate for each such day.
+The foregoing does not apply to a day that is within the weekly guarantee of a weekly employee or a weekly "on call" employee.